jundalisay/spblist/content/en/research/sarkar/katha/chapter-12b.md

 ## I DISCOVER MY FAULT AND BABA PUNISHES ME

-That day when I met Pranayji, the senior disciple who lived in that quarter, he told me, “One who practices pranayama breath control should keep away from smoking.
+That day when I met Pranayji, the senior disciple who lived in that quarter.
+He told me:

+“One who practices pranayama breath control should keep away from smoking.
 Baba told you to keep away from smoke, but you still continued to smoke.”

+I told him:

-I told him, ”I never dreamt that keeping away from smoke meant not smoking.
+”I never dreamt that keeping away from smoke meant not smoking.
 I was under the impression that I should avoid smoke of coal etc. I am sorry that due to my ignorance, Baba had to become angry with me.
 Now I shall never smoke, although it would be quite painful to give it up.”

 In the evening as usual, I started for Baba's darshan, but that day Baba had left His home before we reached there and we met Him on the way.
 That day Baba was walking faster, there was therefore no opportunity to touch His feet and do pranam.

 I told Baba that He was walking so quickly I had not got an opportunity to touch His feet.
 Hearing this Baba looked at me in great anger.
 I kept quiet.

 After some time, Baba turned towards the railway quarter and we also continued to follow Him.
 After reaching there Baba asked the senior disciple whether